Difference between diesel engine and gasoline engine

 One of the primary difference between a diesel and petrol or gasoline engine is the mechanism for igniting the fuel.
 Note that both are internal combustion engines in which combustion occurs within an oxidizer or air in a combustion chamber.

-On the other hand, a gasoline engine requires an ignition-initiating apparatus, specifically a spark plug to ignite the fuel.
+A gasoline engine, on the other hand, requires an ignition-initiating apparatus like a spark plug to ignite the fuel and start a combustion.
 The spark produces a high voltage current that may be provided by a high-tension magneto or ignition coil.

 It is also worth mentioning that a diesel engine is a type of compression-ignition engine while a gasoline engine is also called a spark-ignition engine.